 If you decide not to pay the fees for global data/phone usage, you can use wifi only, just be sure to turn your cellular data off while overseas.
 Special apps such as What’s App, Skype, and Facetime can help you stay connected to friends and family via wifi, so you can talk and text.
 I purchased a global plan through Verizon, but it didn’t work, and I didn’t need it after all, as What’s App worked best (and was free!).

-5. Unlike the United States, most people in England travel by public transportation, such as train, bus, and ferry.
+5. Unlike the United States, most people in England travel by public transportation, such as trains, buses, and ferries.
 Automobiles are expensive to rent, and gas prices are more than twice what we pay in the US.
-Driving a vehicle can be confusing for some, as people in Great Britain drive on the opposite side of the car and road.
+Also, driving a vehicle can be confusing for some, as people in Great Britain drive on the opposite side of the car and road.
 If possible, avoid rental cars…although they do make traveling from town to town easier for those with lots of luggage, and lots of stops.
 Weigh the options for your particular trip, but know that rental cars may not always be the easiest or most economical way to go.

 6. BritRail Passes: To travel across England, purchase a BritRail pass.
 Passes can be purchased to be used for England only or may include other United Kingdom destinations for additional fees.
 Passes can be available for consecutive days or flexible travel, depending on your travel plans, and you can purchase first-class or standard seating.
 Once the pass is activated, they are easy to use on all trains (except Underground/Tube trains in London), and seat reservations are not necessary (although on busy travel days/times, such as business travel peak times, reservations make life easier).